Cwantic/Documentation/Design/Specification/Options.md

 - **Alternative Ke factor (Class 1)** : if checked, the penalty factor Ke.therm is used for austenitic stainless steels and Ni-Cr-Fe alloys (RCC-M code only)
 - **Optimize residual moments (Class 1)** : contact CWANTIC for further explanations and theoretical background
 - **True transient range (Class 1)** : by default, the range of the thermal gradient stress for a load set pair (LS1, LS2) is calculated assuming that the sign of the thermal stress is positive for heat-up transients and negative for cool-down transients.
 If this option is checked, the true range of the thermal gradient stress is calculated
+- **Output fatigue at all points (Class 1)** : by default, the detailed results of the fatigue analysis are only output at points where the code limits are exceeded.
+If this option is checked, the detailed results are output at all points
+- **Output Eq.
+12 and 13 always (Class 1)** : by default, equations 12 and 13 are only output when equation 10 fails.
+If this option is checked, equations 12 and 13 are output in all cases
 ## 3. Modal extraction

 ![Image](../../Images/Options3.jpg)